-We have been talking about how to stock your home bar, on and off, for a few months now one over on social media.
-With summer around the corner and icy beverages on our minds, it only seemed appropriate to talk about how to make a classic gin and tonic.
-The secret to our killer G&T is all in the ice cubes.
-Stay with us here as this is a genius pro tip to take your G&T from normal to stellar.
+We have been talking about how to stock our home bar, on and off, for a few months now as well as over on social media.
+With summer around the corner, icy beverages on our minds, and it only seemed appropriate to talk about how to make a classic gin and tonic.
+It is one of our favorite cocktails and the one we tend to fall back on often.

-We have been in Las Vegas a couple times this month for work.
+We have been in Las Vegas a few times this month for work.
+In fact, too many times.
 When we get some precious downtime, we head to the hotel bar for a drink or two.
 Not sure about you but I hate paying premium prices for a drink that has been watered down with crappy ice.

 What about cocktails made with mixers?
-Then our friend, Megan, went to her neighborhood bar recently and learned a new trick.
+Then our friend, Megan, went to her neighborhood bar and learned a new trick that was even sexier then the filtered water ice cubes.
 As soon as I read about it, I wondered why we had never thought about it.
 Freezing your tonics, club sodas, ginger beers, etc… I know you are wondering the same thing, why didn’t you think of that.

 We have been playing with this idea and it is genius.